 If you have an A A tax charge that is more than £2,000 and your pension savings in the L G P S alone have increased in the year by more than the standard A A, you may be able to opt for the L G P S to pay some or all of the tax charge on your behalf.
 The tax charge would then be recovered from your pension.

 If you want the L G P S to pay some or all of an A A tax charge on your behalf, you must notify your pension fund no later than 31 July in the year following the end of the year to which the A A charge relates.
-However, if you are retiring (and take all of your benefits from the L G P S) and you want the L G P S to pay some or all of the tax charge on your behalf from your benefits, you must tell your pension fund before you become entitled to those benefits.
+However, if you are retiring (and taking all of your benefits from the L G P S) and you want the L G P S to pay some or all of the tax charge on your behalf from your benefits, you must tell your pension fund before you become entitled to those benefits.

 Your pension fund, at their discretion, may also agree to pay some or all of an annual allowance charge on your behalf in other circumstances, eg where your pension savings are not in excess of the standard A A but are in excess of the tapered or money purchase A A, or where part of the charge relates to pension savings outside of the L G P S. Contact your pension fund for more information.